nzakas/understandinges6/manuscript/09-Classes.md

 person.sayName();       // "Nicholas"
 ```

 Here, the anonymous class expression is created and then executed immediately.
-This pattern allows you to use the class syntax for creating singletons without leaving a class reference available for inspection.
+This pattern allows you to use the class syntax for creating singletons without leaving a class reference available for inspection (remember that `PersonClass` only creates a binding inside of the class, not outside).
 The parentheses at the end are the indicator that you're calling a function while also allowing you to pass in an argument.

-Whether you use class declarations or class expressions is purely a matter of style.
-Unlike function declarations and function expressions, both class declarations and class expressions are not hoisted, and so the choice has little bearing on the runtime behavior of the code.
+The examples in this chapter so far have focused on classes with methods.
+But you can also create accessor properties on classes using a syntax similar to object literals.

 ## Accessor Properties

-While own properties should be created inside of class constructors, classes allow you to define accessor properties on the prototype by using a syntax similar to that of object literal accessor format.
+While own properties should be created inside of class constructors, classes allow you to define accessor properties on the prototype.
 To create a getter, use the keyword `get` followed by a space followed by an identifier; to create a setter, do the same using the keyword `set`.
 For example:

 ```js
 class CustomHTMLElement {